NannyML/nannyml/docs/tutorials/performance_estimation/binary_performance_estimation/business_value_estimation/cbpe.rst

 only.

 .. nbimport::
-    :path: ./example_notebooks/Tutorial - Estimating Standard Performance Metrics - Binary Classification.ipynb
+    :path: ./example_notebooks/Tutorial - Estimating Business Value - Binary Classification.ipynb
     :cells: 5

 .. nbtable::
-    :path: ./example_notebooks/Tutorial - Estimating Standard Performance Metrics - Binary Classification.ipynb
+    :path: ./example_notebooks/Tutorial - Estimating Business Value - Binary Classification.ipynb
     :cell: 6

 Apart from chunk-related data, the results data have the following columns for each metric that was estimated:

  - **value** - the estimate of a metric for a specific chunk.
- - **sampling_error** - the estimate of the :term:`Sampling Error`.
+ - **sampling_error** - the estimate of the :term:`sampling error<Sampling Error>`.
  - **realized** - when **target** values are available for a chunk, the realized performance metric will also be calculated and included within the results.
  - **upper_confidence_boundary** and **lower_confidence_boundary** - These values show the :term:`confidence band<Confidence Band>` of the relevant metric
    and are equal to estimated value +/- 3 times the estimated :term:`sampling error<Sampling Error>`.
  - **upper_threshold** and **lower_threshold** - crossing these thresholds will raise an alert on significant performance change.
-The thresholds are calculated based on the actual performance of the monitored model on chunks in the reference partition.
-The thresholds are 3 standard deviations away from the mean performance calculated on chunks.
+The thresholds are calculated based on the actual performance of the monitored model on chunks in the **reference** partition.
+The thresholds are 3 standard deviations away from the mean performance calculated on the reference chunks.
-   The thresholds are calculated during ``fit`` phase.
-You can also set up custom thresholds using constant or standard deviations thresholds, to learn more about it check out our :ref:`tutorial on thresholds<thresholds>`.
+   The thresholds are calculated during **fit** phase.
  - **alert** - flag indicating potentially significant performance change. ``True`` if estimated performance crosses upper or lower threshold.

 These results can be also plotted.
-Our plot contains several key elements.
+Our plots contains several key elements.

 * *The purple step plot* shows the estimated performance in each chunk of the analysis period.
 Thick squared point markers indicate the middle of these chunks.